RiickyRiick/product-review-card/README.md

 ## Overview

-This project defintely tested my patience.
-I restarted the project 4x; a total of 5x writing code for this design.
+This project tested my patience.
+I restarted the project four times, a total of five times, writing code for this design.

-Reason being, I didn't have any structure or planned my code ahead of time (i.e., trying to make sense

-of what I'm about to execute).
-This in return, made me disorganized throughout the project and I began complicating

-simple solutions to even more difficult tasks (more on this in the ### 'What I learned' section).
-I eventually got

-help from <a href="https://www.youtube.com/watch?v=9aDqk7jUMZQ" target="_blank">'Mr Coder'</a>, the other reason I wrote the code again.
+The reason is that I didn't have a structure or plan my code ahead of time (i.e., trying to make sense of what I was about to execute).
+This, in return, made me disorganized throughout the project, and I began complicating simple solutions to complex tasks (more on this in the ### 'What I learned' section).
+I eventually got help from <a href="https://www.youtube.com/watch?v=9aDqk7jUMZQ" target="_blank">'Mr Coder'</a>, the other reason I wrote the code again.

 That said:

 (Same Day)
---I wrote the first execution of the code through my own knowledge --Second execution, deleted everything tried it all over again --Third execution was trying to fix errors within the second execution --Fourth execution, deleted eveything again and followed along Mr Coder
+--I wrote the first execution of the code through my knowledge --Second execution, deleted everything, tried it all over again --The third execution was trying to fix errors within the second execution --Fourth execution, deleted everything again and followed along with Mr Coder
 ____________________________________________________________________
 (Next Day)
---Reviewd my notes and planned out my code and deleted the code again --Fifth execution I coded the design with eveything I've learnt from Mr Coder and used my other projects as reference points as well
+--Reviewed my notes and planned out my code, and deleted the code again --Fifth execution, I coded the design with everything I've learnt from Mr Coder and used my other projects as reference points as well

-For me, there is such an adavantage when you hold yourself accountable when following a video along.
-I tend to test myself after the

-video in order for me to fully grasp the definitions and concepts, helping me to always stay honest and to continue learning.
+For me, there is a significant advantage to holding yourself accountable when following a video alone.
+I test myself after watching the video to fully grasp the definitions and concepts, which helps me stay honest and continue learning.

-Happy coding & Blessings to all
+Happy coding & Blessings to all!

 ### The challenge